Peggy Carter (Marvel Cinematic Universe): Facing Strange Supreme

-Using his magic to provide shot glasses for them, Strange then takes her to his dimension, Sanctum Infintium.
+Using his magic to provide shot glasses for them, Strange then takes her to his dimension, Sanctum Infinitum.
 He shows her the captured "universe-killers" and asks her to help him catch one that got away.
 He sends her to a universe where HYDRA had won and destroyed everything.
 The Watcher arrives and asks her what she is doing there.
 After he leaves, Carter is attacked by Kahhori, before the two make conversation and Carter learns that Strange lied to her.
 The two are then pulled through a portal back to the Sanctum and Carter learns he wants to resurrect his destroyed universe.
 In an effort to stall him, Carter releases all of Strange's prisoners and escapes with Kahhori.
 They run into a zombified Wanda Maximoff and other zombies, before another Hela, Fenris, and Surtur arrive.
 As they escape through the Sanctum, they are confronted by Thanos, but he gets snapped away by Erik Stevens.
 Stevens prepares to attack them, but Kahhori removes the Infinity Stone cladded armor from him and Carter puts the Stones on her armor.
 They reach the Forge and engage in a battle against Strange, which Carter tries reason with him but he said that his grief is too great.
 When he brings the captives to the Forge, Carter and Kahhori work together to save them, as Hela, Xu Wenwu, another Hulk, and another Thor throw their weapons to them.
 Carter fights off Strange, which, thanks to her compassion, he's been able resist to his grief, allowing to spare Carter, as he falls into the Forge and is rescued by the Watcher.

 She is taken to the Nexus of All Realities and then to Strange's restored universe where they see Christine Palmer alive.
 Carter tells the Watcher she wants to see the Multiverse before going home and he takes her to the end of time to see Loki and assembly of the Multiversal Tree, that resembles Yggdrasil.